dart-lang/dartdoc/CONTRIBUTING.md

 1. `grind` is needed to run dartdoc integration tests, see installed via `pub global activate grinder`.
 2. When a change is user-facing, please add a new entry to the [changelog](https://github.com/dart-lang/dartdoc/blob/master/CHANGELOG.md)
 3. Please include a test for your change.  `dartdoc` has both `package:test`-style unittests as well as integration tests.
 To run the unittests, use `dart test/all.dart`.
 Most changes can be tested via a unittest, but some require modifying the [test_package](https://github.com/dart-lang/dartdoc/tree/master/testing/test_package) and regenerating its docs via `grind update-test-package-docs`.
-4. For major changes, run `grind compare-sdk-warnings` and include the summary results in your pull request.
+4. For major changes, run `grind compare-sdk-warnings` and `grind compare-flutter-warnings`, and include the summary results in your pull request.
 5. Be sure to format your Dart code using `dartfmt -w`, otherwise travis will complain.
 6. Post your change via a pull request for review and integration!